vaulthunterz/DjangoAPI-Backend/README.md

-# Expense Categorization and Investment RecommendationAPI
+# Expense Categorization and Investment Recommendation API

 This is the backend API for the Expense Categorization and Investment Recommendation application, built with Django REST Framework.